-Camellia – High Fragrance, a hybrid of Camellia Lutchuensis, is a pale pink large semi-double flowered Camellia that is fragrant, and the flowers resemble peonies.
+Camellia ‘High Fragrance’, a hybrid of Camellia lutchuensis, is a pale pink large semi-double flowered Camellia that is fragrant, and the flowers resemble peonies.
 The leaves are glossy green.
 Camellias are native to eastern and southern Asia.
 Camellia genus was named after a Jesuit missionary Georg Kamel and is part of the Theaceae family of plants.

-Camellia High Fragrance is a winter flowering hybird probably December to March depending on the climate and the season.
-Plant it in a partial shade with filtered sun.
+Camellia ‘High Fragrance’ is a winter flowering hybrid probably December to March depending on the climate and the season.
+Plant it in partial shade with filtered sun.
 It can grow up to 8′ feet tall and a vigorous grower.
 Use woodland or acidic soil for Camellias and position away from dry winds or morning sunlight, generally well sheltered filtered sun is ideal.
 You can propagate from cuttings.